Mvhd/HTML2CANVAS_CODEIGNITER_AJAX/README.md

             'type': 'post',
             'url': 'link_to_function_in_controller',
             data: {
-                //you can more data here
+                //you can add more data here
                 'img':newDataURL
             },
             success: function(data){